All About Me

 • Times published in early June

 • Junior, Senior & Varsity Divisions

 • Rookie through Varsity Division

 • Performances throughout the camp day

 Earlier to guarantee a spot, but anytime before camp is full.
 Our focus is to be the best, not the biggest.
 Therefore, we have a firm limit on our enrollment and don’t keep adding capacity.
-There is an Early Pay Discount for families that are signed up and paid in full by February 12, 2021.
-Otherwise, we receive many applications in March and April.
-Some enrollment options definitely disappear earlier than others (especially in our older groups).
+Starting on October 1st, there is a three week Priority Enrollment period for returning families to re-enroll.
+After that, Open Enrollment continues until camp is full.

 We don’t play games with pricing or discounts.
 We only have one pricelist, and the tuition is the same no matter who you are or when you signup.
 Our rates are the best value in the area (feel free to ask around).
-We offer an Early Pay Discount and Sibling Discounts.
+We offer a Sibling Discount for families with multiple campers.